 Eventually, Capote was so overwhelmed with other projects, personal problems, the unexpected success of his previous novels, as well as his own perfectionism, that he never managed to finish “Answered Prayers”.

 An unfinished version of the novel was published after his death.

 George R.R.
 Martin

 And, lastly, though it’s an unconfirmed, debatable matter, fantasy writer George R.R.
-Martin is often accused of procrastinating on finishing up the 6th installment, “The Winds of Winter”, in his well-known “World of Ice and Fire” book series… To the point that these “accusations” have become a running joke on the Internet, with people drawing up detailed timelines that show Martin’s procrastination process.
+Martin is often accused of procrastinating on finishing up the 6th installment, “The Winds of Winter”, in his well-known “A Song of Ice and Fire” book series… To the point that these “accusations” have become a running joke on the Internet, with people drawing up detailed timelines that show Martin’s procrastination process.